Paddle Billing

 Subscription rate limits

-There are additional limits in place for requests that update a subscription and result in an immediate charge.
+Additional limits apply when updating subscriptions that result in immediate charges.
 For example, upgrading a subscription using prorated_immediately or full_immediately as the proration_billing_mode with no credit balance available.

 • An account can make up to 20 chargeable updates to a subscription per hour, with a maximum of 100 per 24-hour period.